 In collaboration with GHRCCA (Global Health Center of Central Asia) Staff, SIG leadership helps facilitate ongoing research projects in Mongolia, Kazakhstan, and Kyrgyzstan.
 Current Projects include Wings of Hope and Caravon.
 Additionally, SIG has expanded its work into Mayalsia with […]

-WINGS (Women Initiating New Goals for Safety) Funded by: National Institute on Drug Abuse 2011-2013 Project WINGS is the first clinical trial to develop and test a multimedia computerized intimate partner violence (IPV) screening, and referral service tool among drug-involved […]
+WINGS (2011-2013) Women Initiating New Goals for Safety Funded by: National Institute on Drug Abuse Project WINGS was the first clinical trial to develop and test a multimedia computerized intimate partner violence (IPV) screening, and referral service tool among drug-involved […]